SOFTWARE EXPERIENCE LIMITED

 Customer Data: the data inputted by you and/or collected by the Software, Users, or the Supplier on the Customer's behalf for the purpose of using the Services or facilitating your use of the Services.

-Data Controller: has the meaning set out in section 1(1) of the Data Protection Act.
+Data Controller: has the meaning set out in the General Data Protection Regulation (GDPR)

 Documentation: the document(s) made available to the Customer by the Supplier online via http://www.guestbook247.com or such other web address notified by the Supplier to the Customer which sets out a description of the Services and any user instructions for the Services.